Cervical Cancer

 These symptoms include:

 These symptoms may be caused by cancer or by other health problems.
-It is important for a woman to see her doctor if she is having any of these symptoms.
+It is important for people to see their doctor if they is having any of these symptoms.

 Following surgery, your cancer will be categorized into Stage I, II, III, or IV, illustrated below.
 The cancer will also be assigned a grade.
 Grade refers to how abnormal the cells appear under a microscope.
 Low grade tumors, also called grade 1, have features that resemble normal cervical cells.
 In contrast, in high grade tumors (grade 3) the microscopic appearance is greatly altered from normal.

-It is important that your surgery be performed by a gynecologic oncologist, a physician with special training in the care of women’s reproductive cancers.
+It is important that your surgery be performed by a gynecologic oncologist, a physician with special training in the care of vaginal reproductive systems.
 Studies show that patients treated by gynecologic oncologists at high-volume centers have improved outcomes.

 Cervical cancer treatment and side effects